 The Trust takes on exposure to credit risk, which is the risk that counterparty will be unable to pay amounts in full when due.
-Credit risk arises from cash equivalents and fixed deposits held in banks, interest bearing investments with Government of Ghana and corporate bonds with various entities.
+Credit risk arises from cash equivalents and fixed deposits held in banks, interest bearing investments with Government of Ghana, commercial paper and corporate bonds with various entities

 The Government of Ghana has a long-term rating of B (Stable) by Standard and Poor's.
-Government of Ghana has not defaulted on debt obligation in the past.
+The Government of Ghana has not defaulted on debt obligation in the past.
 The Trust also undertakes further financial analysis and measures to ensure that the institutions issuing the securities are of sound financial health.

-Fixed deposit investments are restricted to banking and non-banking financial institutions that meet set financial strength conditions.
+With regard to fixed deposit, investments are restricted to banking and non-banking financial institutions that meet set financial strength conditions.

-The Trust's maximum exposure to credit risk in each of the above categories of assets as at 31 December 2019 is illustrated below:
+The Trust's maximum exposure to credit risk in each of the above categories of assets as at 31 December is illustrated below: